7 FAM 1200

 7 FAM 1216 Visa Requirements for Former U.S. Citizens and Visa Excludability

 b.
 Visa excludability for persons found by the Attorney General to have renounced U.S. citizenship for the purposes of avoiding taxation: The Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRAIRA) (Public Law 104-208) added 212(a)(10)(E) to the Immigration and Nationality Act (8 U.S.C.
 1182 (a)(10)(E)).
-INA 212(a)(10)(E) made inadmissible “any alien who is a former citizen of the United States who officially renounces United States citizenship and who is determined by the Attorney General to have renounced United States citizenship for the purpose of avoiding taxation.”
+INA 212(a)(10)(E) made inadmissible “any non-U.S. citizen who is a former citizen of the United States who officially renounces United States citizenship and who is determined by the Attorney General to have renounced United States citizenship for the purpose of avoiding taxation.”
 This amendment applies only to individuals who renounced U.S. citizenship on or after the effective date of the Act, September 30, 1996.
 (See 9 FAM 302.10 (U) Ineligibility based on Citizenship restrictions - INA 212(a)(8).)
 The Attorney General’s authority transferred to the Secretary of Homeland Security under the Homeland Security Act of 2002.
 The Department of Homeland Security has not published implementing regulations on INA 212(a)(10)(E) (8 U.S.C.
 1182), so no procedures implementing this law are currently in effect.

 7 FAM 1217 through 1219 Unassigned